 There are several factors that can increase your risk of oral cancer.
 These include:

 - Human papilloma virus

 - Sun exposure

 During your appointment, your dentist should be evaluating you for these risk factors by collecting a full medical history prior to your appointment.

 What Should Happen at the Dental Office

-Your dentist should recommend routine cleanings and checkups every six months.
-These routine visits must be comprehensive in examining the mouth for oral health issues, and the exam should include the use of detection methods for disease, infection, and cancer.
+These routine visits must be comprehensive in examining the mouth for oral health issues and should include the use of detection methods for disease, infection, and cancer.
 If any of these conditions are suspected or detected, it is the dentist’s responsibility to take appropriate action in preventing the worsening of conditions.
 This typically begins with alerting you about the condition and may include follow-up examinations or referrals to other medical professionals who can provide an accurate and thorough diagnosis.